 Our latest impact report highlights the most recent data and outcomes from SCI-supported treatment programmes.
 It includes a case study from Malawi where coverage of 75% has been achieved.
 We also detail how financial support is used to make the treatment programme possible.
+Download our full impact report today.

 The programmes we support:*